 Dark tourism.
 I kid around about Turkmenistan on Radio Derb, but perhaps I shouldn't.
 It's a pretty nasty place: not as bad as North Korea, but bad enough to attract the practitioners of "dark tourism" — travelling to the most awful places you can think of, in the footsteps of Tony Daniels and P.J.
 O'Rourke.

-Here's one of those fearless adventurers reporting on Turkestan.
-I particularly enjoyed his description of Turkestan's governmental architecture:
+Here's one of those fearless adventurers reporting on Turkmenistan.
+I particularly enjoyed his description of Turkmenistan's governmental architecture:

 Ashgabat already boasts a "Ministry of Fairness," a "Ministry of Carpets," as well as a "Ministry of Horses."
 Many of the white-marble buildings are shaped to represent the purpose of the building.
 The one that houses the national library is shaped like a giant book.
 The "Ministry of Health" building resembles a giant cobra, while the "Ministry of Energy" building looks like a giant cigarette lighter.

 Arthur Koestler got there first, though — eighty years ago, when the place was newly Sovietized: